After delivering over 400 babies, I have seen a big range of what women can and can’t do postpartum.

 Final Thoughts

-The squat is a great exercise.
-You should include it in your routine as soon as you feel ready, and you have clearance from your healthcare provider.
+The squat is one of the most fundamental exercises in the postpartum.
+Add it to your routine as soon as you have the energy levels and clearance from your healthcare provider.

-As you get stronger, you can begin adding weight within a few weeks.
+As you get stronger, you can add weight within a few weeks.

 Get Four Free Workouts To Help Strengthen Your Pelvic Floor & Heal Your Mommy Tummy!